diyabangad14/DSA-Practice/Arrays/README.md

 This folder contains my solutions to popular array-based data structure and algorithm problems from platforms like LeetCode and GeeksforGeeks.

 ✅ Topics Covered:

-Basic array traversal
+-Basic array traversal

-Two-pointer technique
+-Two-pointer technique

-Prefix sums
+-Prefix sums

-Sorting-based logic
+-Sorting-based logic

-Hashing
+-Hashing

 🛠️ Languages Used:

 Python 🐍

 Each file includes the problem link, approach, and clean Python code.